Sherita Ceasar

 Sherita T. Ceasar is the Senior Vice President of Technology Environment and Strategy for Comcast Communications and has worked in the telecommunications industry since 1988.
+She was the first African American president of the Society of Women Engineers, a position she held from 1999 to 2000.

 Education

 Sherita Ceasar grew up on the south side of Chicago, attending a technical college preparatory school.
 She earned a Bachelor of Science in 1981 followed by a Masters of Science in 1984, both in Mechanical Engineering from the Illinois Institute of Technology in Chicago, Illinois.

 Career

 Ceasar began her career in the defense department at Northrop Grumman.
 She then moved to work at Motorola from 1988 to 1996, working in component design, manufacturing, quality, and building pagers.
 As Director of Manufacturing, Ceasar was the highest-ranking black female engineer at Motorola's Paging Products Group, which had over 10,000 associates globally.
 In 1996 she started at Scientific-Atlanta as Vice President of Quality, where she was the highest ranking African American.
 Ceasar then worked as vice president and general manager of the Georgia branch of Charter Communications, before starting as Vice President of the product engineering, cross platform and engineering services of Comcast in 2007.
 She became Vice President of National Video Deployment Engineering for Comcast in 2011, leading the development of services such as the X1 remote, cloud DVR, and building infrastructure of the cloud.